 off of the squad’s 5th regular season game.

-A player must make weight in one regular season game in a division to be eligible to play in any post
+A player must play in one regular season game in a division to be eligible to play in any post season games.

 No rostered player or cheerleader or coach may transfer to another organization after the